seersol92/valuebets-ci-version/README.md

 # ValueBETS SYSTEM
-Manage member user & login System for CodeIgniter.
-It's very small, secure (with notification to review activity log in, will Sent via Your Email) and very fast login system, :+1: with bootstrap 3 & Custom Theme.
+Bets System for CodeIgniter.
+It's very small, secure (with notification to review activity log in, will Sent via Your Email) and very fast login system using bootstrap

 Created By me [Hamad Hasan](http://seersol.com)